bergesinstitute/graf-method/book-4-unit-6.md

 estamos usando el verbo *to be* en participio (*been*).
 El verbo *manejar* ahora va en gerundio (*driving*).
 En español, podemos hacer exactamente lo mismo.

-> In English: As in English, in Spanish we can combine compound tenses with progressive tenses.
+> 💂 As in English, in Spanish we can combine compound tenses with progressive tenses.
 Instead of saying *I have driven,* when we want to express more continuity we can say *I have been driving.* In this case, we are using the verb *to be* in participle (*been*).
 The verb *to drive* now goes in gerund (*driving*).
 In Spanish, we can do exactly the same.